Ignia/Style-Guide/C-Based Languages/README.md

 - Place one space before opening braces (e.g., never have `if{...}`)
 - Pad all operators (e.g., `=`, `+`, `\`) with spaces (e.g., 'x = y * 2', not `x=y*2`)
 - Place spaces *outside* of parentheses, but not immediately inside (e.g., `if (isCurrent)` not `if( isCurrent )`)
+- Do not place spaces outside parenthesis for method calls or brackets for indexers

 ```js
 var totalSales = 0;